enclustra/meta-enclustra-socfpga/README.md

     248173

-### Rootfs Partition Size
+### Root File System

+The rootfs is located on the ext4 partition on SD card or eMMC flash.
+This partition is persistent.
+For QSPI boot, an initramfs is used, which is copied to RAM while booting.
+The initramfs is not persistent and changes are lost after a reboot.

-The size of the rootfs partition is set to 400 Mbyte by default.
+The size of the ext4 rootfs partition is set to 400 Mbyte by default.
 To change the partition size, the OpenEmbedded kickstart file ([sdimage-enclustra-arria10.wks](meta-enclustra-refdes/wic/sdimage-enclustra-arria10.wks) / [sdimage-enclustra-cyclonev.wks](meta-enclustra-refdes/wic/sdimage-enclustra-cyclonev.wks)) needs to be modified.
 The partition size is defined by `--fixed-size` parameter as shown below.

 ```
 part / --source rootfs --ondisk mmcblk --fstype=ext4 --label root --align 1024 --fixed-size 400M